Oklahoma Wind Resource Map and Potential Wind Capacity

 The average wind speeds indicated on this map are model-derived estimates that may not represent the true wind resource at any given location.
 Small terrain features, vegetation, buildings, and atmospheric effects may cause the wind speed to depart from the map estimates.
 Anyone planning to estimate energy production potential should seek expert advice or detailed wind resource assessments.

-NREL estimated the land area and wind potential capacity in various capacity factor ranges for each state using AWS Truepower's gross capacity factor data.
-The table lists the estimates of land area with a gross capacity of 30% and greater at an 80-m height and the wind potential capacity from development of the "available" land area after exclusions.
-In the table, "installed capacity" shows the potential megawatts of rated capacity that could be installed on the available land area, and "annual generation" shows the estimated annual wind energy generation in gigawatt-hours that could be produced from the installed capacity.
+The chart shows another way to understand the potential wind capacity above a given gross capacity factor at 80-, 110-, and 140-m tower heights for Oklahoma.
+The table lists the estimates of land area with a gross capacity of 35% and greater at 80-, 110-, and 140-m heights and the potential wind capacity from development of the "available" land area after exclusions.
+In the table, "installed capacity" shows the potential megawatts of rated capacity that could be installed on the available land area.
 Areas excluded for wind development by law as well as urban areas and water bodies are not included (see Wind Resource Exclusion Table for more detail).
-Additional wind potential tables are included for various capacity factor ranges.

 These maps and wind potential estimates resulted from a collaborative project between NREL and AWS Truepower.
 The U.S. Department of Energy's WINDExchange initiative supported these mapping efforts.